MeetMe/newrelic-plugin-agent/README.md

 Installing Additional Requirements
 ----------------------------------

-To use the MongoDB, pgBouncer or PostgreSQL plugin you must install the psycopg2 library.
+To use the MongoDB the mongodb library is required.
+For the pgBouncer or PostgreSQL plugin you must install the psycopg2 library.
 To easily do this, make sure you have the latest version of pip installed (http://www.pip-installer.org/).
 This should be done after installing the agent itself.

 Once installed, from inside the source directory run the following command: